fastrgv/AdaGate/README.md

 **ver 5.0 -- 31dec15**

 * removed splashing sound in prolog because it was problematic.
-It prevented game controllers from working on OS-X.
+It prevented game controllers from working on OSX.
-* disabled HDPI mode on the delivered OS-X binary.
+* disabled HDPI mode on the delivered OSX binary.
 Now AdaGate runs noticably smoother (with no jitter) and looks better.
 Of course, you may enable it before you rebuild, if desired.
-* joysticks and gamecontrollers can now be used (without needing any special drivers in linux or OS-X) for AdaGate:
+* joysticks and gamecontrollers can now be used (without needing any special drivers in linux or OSX) for AdaGate:
 	* joystick contols attitude; thumb button moves forward;  trigger button moves backward;  topleft or topright buttons select on DHD and shoot portal guns;  nearest base button initiates a jump.
 	* gamecontroller:  left paddle controls attitude;  right paddle controls movement;  left or right trigger buttons select on DHD and shoot portal guns;  nearest base button initiates a jump.